Beit She'arim - ancient city and basilica

 Take the next left to the top of the hill.

 The statue in front of you is that of Alexander Zayid on his horse.
 There is a recording in front of the statue in Hebrew and English.
-In 1907, Zayid, together with others, founded the defense organization Bar Giora that provided protection to settlements in the Upper Galilee during the Second Aliya.
-Its ultimate aim was to form a secret underground army that would eventually form a Jewish state.
-It was disbanded to form a larger organization in 1909 called Hashomer.
-This will be discussed in greater detail in the chapter on Tel Hai.
+In 1907, Zayid, together with others, founded the defense organization Bar Giora that provided protection to settlements in the Upper Galilee during the Second Aliyah.
+Its aim was to form a secret underground army that would establish a Jewish state.
+It was disbanded in 1909 to form a larger organization called Hashomer.
+These organizations were the very early precursors of the Israel Defense Forces.
+This is discussed in greater detail on the webpage about Tel Hai.

 Statue of Alexander Zayid